 The story of Netflix

-Netflix is one of the biggest platforms on earth so they definitely have a good story
+Netflix is one of the biggest platforms on earth so they definitely have a good story.

-So 25 years ago Netflix Was made so all you had to do was to pick a movie then
+So 25 years ago Netflix was made so all you had to do was to pick a movie then

-It gets delivered to your mailbox, it so different back then
+it gets delivered to your mailbox, it was different back then

-So people were so amazed about that website called Netflix so a lot I mean a lot of
+So people were so amazed about that website called Netflix and a lot of

-People were ordering there dvd but soon the unexpected happened dvdd were
+people were ordering their DVD but soon the unexpected happened.
+DVDs were

-Not used anymore but Netflix was ready because streaming was born and binging
+not used anymore but Netflix was ready because streaming was born and binging?

-Came with it
+came with it

-And people were going crazy it was all people can talk about and a hole new wave of
+And people were going crazy it was all people can talk about and a whole new wave of

-People were coming in and a lot of reacting vids were being posted plus you can watch
+people were coming in and a lot of reaction videos were being posted plus you can watch the content

-With any Languages you want at any time
+with any languages you want at any time

 And soon enough Netflix originals were made so shows

-Like stranger things , Pokémon ,the loud house movie, and many more, and they started introducing
+like Stranger Things , Pokémon ,the Loud House movie, and many more.
+They started introducing

 YouTubers like the odd ones out and hype house and surely Netflix trends were popping up

-Like people started to walk with blade folds on and people started to play chess for one of the many
+like people started to walk with blade folds on and people started to play chess for one of the many

-Shows on Netflix
+shows on Netflix

-Did you know that Netflix has well over than 17000 tittles that’s what Makes it special cause
+Did you know that Netflix has well over than 17000 titles that’s what Makes it special because

-Weird things happen when Netflix is here but how from dvdd in the mail to this and that’s the
+weird things happen when Netflix is here but how from DVD in the mail to this and that’s the

-Story of Netflix
+story of Netflix